Red Flag Mangyongdae Revolutionary School

 Red Flag Mangyongdae Revolutionary School is an elite public secondary school in the Mangyongdae district of Pyongyang city, North Korea.
 Established in 1947, it is a special education school with access only to the Workers' Party of Korea, Korean People's Army, administrative and high-ranking officials’ families.
-As of 2012, Mankyongdae School was one of three schools, alongside the Kang Pan-sok Institute and Namsan Senior High School, which serve families with very high Songbun rankings.
+According to the U.S.-based Committee for Human Rights in North Korea, Mankyongdae School was one of three schools, alongside the Kang Pan-sok Institute and Namsan Senior High School, which serve families with very high Songbun rankings.
 No wavering or hostile class children and very few children of high songbun, outside of the three “lines”, are allowed to attend these schools, and special schools like these do not exist outside of Pyongyang.

 History

 Originally, the school was called the Pyongyang School for the Bereaved Children of Revolutionaries (평양혁명자유가족학원), which was to "receive children of fallen revolutionaries" and "educate their children and train them into fine revolutionaries after the independence of Korea".
 It was located at Kan-ri, Daedong, South Pyongan.
 After the formal establishment of North Korea it was moved to Pyongyang and there the first statue of Kim Il Sung was erected, according to North Korean authorities, at the suggestion of Kim Jong-suk, Kim Il-sung's wife.

 As of April 2012, Lt.
 Col. Kim Hak Bin was an administrator at the school.
 Ri Kyong Hui was a biology teacher.

 At one time, Kim Won-ju, who was Kim Hyong-rok's third son, was assigned the position as State Security Department officer whose assignments included rooting out disloyalty to the regime among students at the ultra-elite Mangyongdae School.

 In 1982, then-Chief of General Staff O Kuk-ryol said the school produced revolutionary warriors.